Vanlalzawma

-Vanlalzawma a politician from Mizoram who was a Member of the Mizoram (Lok Sabha constituency) in the 13th Lok Sabha and 14th Lok Sabha.
+Vanlalzawma is a politician from Mizoram who was a Member for the Mizoram (Lok Sabha constituency) in the 13th Lok Sabha and 14th Lok Sabha.

-Before he became a politician, he was the president of Central Young Mizo Association (CYMA) in 1993 at the age of 37 and served two terms.
+Before he became a politician, he was the president of the Central Young Mizo Association (CYMA) in 1993 at the age of 37, where he served two terms.
 During this period CYMA had wildlife conservation as its yearly goal ("nungcha humhalh kum" in Mizo) and Vanlalzawma received an award for CYMA from the President of India, for successful wildlife conservation in Mizoram.

 At the age of 43, he was elected to be the MP of Mizoram in 1999 (He was a history lecturer prior to this and he has deep interest in education).
-Immediately after he became the MP in 2000, he successfully pursued the overdue Mizoram University Bill in the Parliament.
-Which as a result, Mizoram University (MZU) was established on 2 July 2001, by the Mizoram University Act (2000) of the Parliament of India.
+Immediately after he became an MP in 2000, he successfully pursued the overdue Mizoram University Bill in the Parliament, resulting in the establishment of Mizoram University (MZU) 2 July 2001, by the Mizoram University Act (2000) of the Parliament of India.

-He is a good mathematician and besides his career he loves playing Chess.
-He was the highest rated chess player in Mizoram for several years.
-He is also very good at running and has won several medals at Mizoram games in 100 meters sprint.
+He is a good mathematician and besides his career he enjoys playing chess, having been the highest rated chess player in Mizoram for several years.
+He is also a talented runner and has won several medals at Mizoram Games in the 100 meters sprint.

-In the confidence voting on 22 July 2008 that the United Progressive Alliance (UPA) won with a 275-256 margin.
-Among these ten, two MPs toed their party line of equidistance from the Indian National Congress and Bharatiya Janata Party (BJP).
-Those two are:
+In the vote of confidence on 22 July 2008 that the United Progressive Alliance (UPA) won with a 275–256 margin.
+Among these ten, two MPs toed their party line of equidistance from the Indian National Congress and Bharatiya Janata Party (BJP): Mamata Banerjee of the Trinamool Congress and Vanlalzawma of the Mizo National Front.